mongodb/docs/source/administration/monitoring.rst

 MongoDB uses a locking system to provide reliable concurrency;
-however, if certain operations are long-running, or a queue forms, performance can be impacted as requests and operations wait for the lock.
+however, if certain operations are long-running, or a queue forms, performance slows as requests and operations wait for the lock.
 To determine if this effects your database, begin by checking the data conveyed in the :ref:`globalLock` section of the :command:`serverStatus` response.
-If :mongodb:status:`globalLock.currentQueue.total` is consistently high, then there are probably a large number of requests waiting for a lock.
+If :mongodb:status:`globalLock.currentQueue.total` is consistently high, then there is a chance that a large number of requests waiting for a lock.
 This indicates a possible concurrency issue that might effect performance.

 If :mongodb:status:`globalLock.toalTime` is high in context of :mongodb:status:`uptime` then the database has existed in a lock state